Impact

 For researchers

-An open, documented methodology that can be studied, evaluated, and improved.
+Three open, documented methodologies that can be studied, evaluated, and improved.
 The complete methodology files, validation data, and test suites are available for inspection.
-The adversarial testing framework - particularly the taxonomy of eleven disinformation attack vectors - may be independently useful for researchers studying information manipulation.
+The adversarial testing frameworks — particularly Pragma’s 14-vector taxonomy (canonical count after the v1.2 audit) and Praxis’s 6 native + 8 inherited vectors — may be independently useful for researchers studying information manipulation, motivated reasoning, and counter-strategy patterns.

 For institutions

-A fact-checking process that can be audited.
-When an institution relies on Veridi for information verification, the assessment trail provides accountability: not “we checked and it’s true,” but “here are the sources (classified by quality), here is the reasoning (following this decision tree), here are the manipulation checks (these were applied), and here is the confidence level (bounded by these structural caps).”
+Reasoning processes that can be audited.
+When an institution relies on the suite for verification, policy reasoning, or action guidance, the assessment trail provides accountability: not “we checked and it’s true / wise / worth doing,” but “here are the sources (classified by quality), here is the reasoning (following these decision trees), here are the manipulation checks (these were applied), here is the confidence level (bounded by these structural caps), and here are the value commitments (named where they apply).”

 Scale characteristics

 • Speed: A Standard-tier assessment takes minutes.
-A Full-tier assessment with specialist analysis takes longer but is still substantially faster than manual fact-checking.
+A Full-tier assessment with specialist analysis takes longer but is still substantially faster than manual fact-checking, policy synthesis, or action research.

-• Consistency: The same claim submitted twice follows the same procedures.
+• Consistency: The same input submitted twice follows the same procedures.
 This doesn’t guarantee identical outputs (evidence availability changes and AI reasoning varies), but it ensures the same structural checks are applied.

-• Cost: Operating costs are primarily AI inference costs, which are substantially lower than employing full-time fact-checkers per assessment.
-The lean nonprofit model keeps overhead minimal.
+• Cost: Operating costs are primarily AI inference costs, which are substantially lower than employing full-time fact-checkers, policy analysts, or organizing strategists per assessment.
+The lean cooperative model keeps overhead minimal.

-• Language: The methodology has been tested with non-English sources in Japanese, Turkish, Chinese, and Hindi.
-The AI implementation can evaluate sources in most written languages.
+• Language: Veridi has been tested with non-English sources in Japanese, Turkish, Chinese, and Hindi.
+The AI implementation can evaluate sources in most written languages across all three products.

 • It does not claim to be infallible.
-96/97 is strong but not perfect, and self-tests have limits.
+189/192 across the three products is strong but not perfect, and self-tests have limits.

 • It does not claim to replace human judgment.
-Editorial decisions about which claims to investigate, how to present findings, and how to engage audiences remain human responsibilities.
+Editorial decisions, policy decisions, and choices about action remain human responsibilities.

-• It does not claim to solve disinformation.
+• It does not claim to solve disinformation, polarized policy debate, or coordination failure.
 No single tool can.
-Veridi provides one layer of defense - a structured, auditable, adversarial-aware methodology - in a problem that requires many.
+The suite provides three layered defenses — structured, auditable, adversarial-aware methodologies — in problems that require many.

 • It does not claim the AI is uniquely capable.
-The methodology is designed to be separable from any particular AI system and could in principle be followed by human fact-checkers or implemented on different platforms.
+The methodologies are designed to be separable from any particular AI system and could in principle be followed by human practitioners or implemented on different platforms.